 Students appointed on any Graduate Assistantship (GTA or GRA) are considered employees of the Commonwealth of Virginia (COV).
 As such, Graduate Assistants (GAs) are given the same holidays as faculty.
 Human Resources has the current listing of these holidays (note that GAs do not receive the staff-only holidays).
-With the exception of these dates, GAs are expected to be working in support of assigned teaching or research duties for the full appointment period (see Financial SupportII.Q).
+With the exception of these dates, GAs are expected to work in support of assigned teaching or research duties for the full appointment period (see Financial Support).
 Approval for any additional vacation time must be preapproved by the faculty advisor (for GRAs) or the course supervisor or GDP (for GTAs).
-Note that class breaks (fall break, spring break, etc.) are not vacation days unless they correspond with official university holidays.
+Class breaks (fall break, spring break, summer break, etc.) are not vacation days unless they correspond with official university holidays.
+Table of Contents